 Members of the Independent Emissions Market Advisory Committee

 Meredith Fowlie was appointed to the IEMAC by Governor Edmund G. Brown Jr. in June 2018.
-Fowlie is an associate professor in the Department of Agricultural and Resource Economics at UC Berkeley, where she was an assistant professor from 2009 to 2012.
-She is also a research associate at UC Berkeley’s Energy Institute at Haas and at the National Bureau of Economic Research.
+Fowlie is a professor in the Department of Agricultural and Resource Economics at UC Berkeley.
+She is also a faculty director at UC Berkeley’s Energy Institute at Haas and co-directs the Energy and Environmental Economics group at the National Bureau of Economic Research.
 She earned a doctorate in Environmental and Resource Economics from UC Berkeley and a master’s degree in environmental economics from Cornell University.

 Katelyn Roedner photo